Back to contents

 Natural HDR

 The program creates one image with a dynamic range that incorporates all loaded frames.
-This mode fully eliminates the glow effect, but can generate images with low contrast.

 Natural HDR + Microcontrast